jeremytammik/tbc/a/1744_2020_sdk_samples.md

 - [PathOfTravel](#5)
 - [ViewTemplateCreation](#6)

-This lists also highlights some the most exciting areas of enhancement.
+This list also highlights some the most exciting areas of enhancement.

 AttachedDetailGroup implements an external application with a ribbon panel UI providing access to its two commands.